gediminasz/easy-deploy-demo/README.md

 This set up covers the following:

+- Remote execution using using Docker Compose and `DOCKER_HOST=ssh://...`
 - Configuration as code using Docker Compose
 - Persistence using SQLite
 - Static files serving using uWSGI